 In 2020, the Board of Trustees adopted a new Strategic Plan covering the period from 2020 to 2035.
 The Board of Trustees adopted three (3) key foundation areas.
 These three foundations serve as the guidelines of four directions which will direct OHAs activities.

-To execute the Strategic Plan, OHA underwent a major reorganization in 2021.
-During the 2010 reorganization the Research Division was established with a staff of 15 and comprised of three sections.
+In order to execute the Strategic Plan, OHA underwent a major reorganization in 2021.
+During the 2010 reorganization the Research Division was established with a staff of 15 and comprised of three sections (Demography, Land, Culture and History, and Special Projects).
 During the 2021 reorganization, 14 positions were eliminated, and 8 new positions were created to supersede them.
-Previously there were three sections specializing in different subject areas, in the new organization all responsibilities were delegated to one section.
+Previously there were three sections specializing in different subject areas, in the new organization responsibilities are delegated to a single section with a staff of five.
+Kipuka, Papakilo, and the Native Hawaiian Data Book are each supported and maintained by a single position.
 The role of Research also changed: